 1. How do you clean a sanding sponge?

-Answer: First, you should use your hand and remove the dust as much as possible.
+Answer: First, you should use your hand and clean or, remove the dust as much as possible.
 Then wet it into warm soapy water or, detergent and wash it.
 Finally, squeeze it and dry it in the sunshine.

 2. What is better, wet or dry sanding?